Anushka3174/Shamir-secret-sharing/README.md

 ### In the recovery process
  - Select family and friends in a way to reach the threshold number of shares mentioned during the partition of key.
- - Enter Submit
+ - Enter Submit\
-  The key will be recovered and shown in the screen.
+  The key will be recovered successfully and shown in the screen.